mlrun/mlrun/docs/runtimes/using-functions.md

 * **mpijob** - run distributed jobs and Horovod over the MPI job operator, used mainly for deep learning jobs
 * **spark** - run the job as a Spark job (using Spark Kubernetes Operator)
 * **remote-spark** - run the job on a remote Spark service/cluster (e.g. Iguazio Spark service)
-* **nuclio** - real-time serverless functions over Nuclio
-* **serving** - higher level real-time Graph (DAG) over one or more Nuclio functions

-Functions are associated with a specific runtime, and every runtime may add specific attributes (e.g. Jars for Spark, Triggers for Nuclio, Auto-scaling for Dask, etc.), check the runtime specific documentation links below for details.

 **Common attributes for Kubernetes based functions**